gkmr907/phishing_detection_tool/README.md

 # 🔎 Phishing Detection Tool
 ### _"Your intelligent scanner for a safer web."_

-A lightweight web-based tool to analyze suspicious URLs and classify them as **Safe, Suspicious, or Malicious**[cite: 101].
-Built with a focus on **cybersecurity awareness, simplicity, and practical use cases**.
+A lightweight web-based tool to analyze suspicious URLs and classify them as **Safe, Suspicious, or Malicious** Built with a focus on **cybersecurity awareness, simplicity, and practical use cases**.